stackforge/rubick/doc/source/rules_engine.rst

 You could think about troubleshooting OpenStack as going through some scenarios which can be expressed as sets of rules.
 Your configuration must comply to all those rules to be operational.
 On the other hand, if you know rules which your configuration breaks, you can identify incorrect parameters reliably and easy.
-That is how production rules or diagnostic systems work.
+That is how production rule systems and diagnostic systems work.

 Example production rule
 -----------------------